nuuuwan/news_lk3_data/README.md

 *2025-08-29 15:19:00* · [`adaderanalk`](https://www.adaderana.lk/news/111983/former-president-ranil-discharged-from-hospital) · `en`

-Former President Ranil Wickremesinghe, who was receiving treatment at the Intensive Care Unit (ICU) of the Colombo National Hospital, has been discharged from the hospital, a short while ago.
+Former President Ranil Wickremesinghe, who was receiving treatment at the Intensive Care Unit (ICU) of the Colombo National Hospital, has been discharged from the hospital on Friday.

-◼️
+The 76-year-old was rushed to the intensive care unit of the National Hospital in Colombo last Saturday (23), just hours after being remanded in custody.

+Wickremesinghe, who was granted bail on Tuesday, was ordered to be released on three surety bails of Rs.
+5 million each by Colombo Fort Magistrate Nilupuli Lankapura.

+Former President Wickremesinghe was taken into custody for allegedly “misusing government funds” after being questioned about a September 2023 visit to London to attend a ceremony for his wife at a British university while he was head of state.

+However, considering his health condition, he was first admitted to the Prison Hospital, and later transferred to the Intensive Care Unit of the Colombo National Hospital based on medical advice.

+...

 [Data](articles/1c1ff6e4.json)